polyaxon/polyaxon/docs/templates/experimentation/experiment_groups.md

 Now one thing we did not discuss is how many experiments we want to run in parallel, and how we want to perform the hyperparameters search.
-Be default, Polyaxon will schedule your experiments sequentially and also explore the space in a grid search.
+Be default, Polyaxon will schedule your experiments sequentially and explore the space in grid search algorithm.

 ## Running concurrent experiments